OpenCyphal/yakut/CONTRIBUTING.md

 The directory `tests/deps` contains various test dependencies, including `sitecustomize.py`, which is used to automatically enable code coverage measurement.

-Therefore, when running tests, ensure that the deps directory is in your `PYTHONPATH`.
+When running tests on GNU/Linux, ensure that the current user is allowed to use `sudo` without an interactive password prompt.
+This is needed for setting up `vcan` interfaces and loading relevant kernel modules.

 ## Tools

 We recommend the [JetBrains PyCharm](https://www.jetbrains.com/pycharm/) IDE for development.

-The test suite stores generated DSDL packages into a directory named ``.dsdl_generated`` under the project root directory.
+The test suite stores compiled DSDL into a directory named `.dsdl_generated` in the current working directory (when using Nox, the current working directory may be under the virtualenv private directory).
 Make sure to mark it as a source directory to enable code completion and type analysis in the IDE (for PyCharm: right click -> Mark Directory As -> Sources Root).
+Alternatively, you can just compile DSDL manually directly in the project root.

 Configure the IDE to run Black on save.
 See the Black documentation for integration instructions.